OpenFPGAduino/docs/the_software/arduinojs.md

 # Arduinojs
-The nodejs dirver for the openfpgauino.
-It can access qsys bus device in the FPGA and provide the restful api interface for the web access.
+The nodejs driver for the OpenFPGAauino.
+It can access qsys bus device in the FPGA and provide the restful API interface for the web access.